za3k/za3k.com/ok-mixnet.md

 To receive the message:
 1. Our input is
  - A 9688-bit (1211-byte) ciphertext.
- - All the same pre-shared random bits: the OTPK, OTMK-a, and OTMK-b
+ - All the same pre-shared random bits: the OTPK, OTMK-a, and OTMK-b.
  - The same p = (2^9689)-1, a constant large prime number
 2. Calculate 9689-bit `expected message authentication code = [(OTM-a) * (ciphertext) + (OTM-b)] modulo p`.
 3. If expected and received authentication codes don't match, the message has been tampered with (or there was some other bug and you have bad data).
 Report a failure and exit immediately.